woooojng/Bubble_PINN/README.md

 ## Difficulties on each step to develop PINN model
 Error on Gradient Blowing

-Fine Tuning - Transfer learning on pre-training
+Fine Tuning - Transfer learning on pre-trained Neural Network

 Making bubble shape as time goes by further from the given initial bubble shape - Transfer learning by combining 2nd network
 ## Contact